letsdig/BCRST2000/README.md

 - mute
 - solo
 - speed
-- evaluate atom block code or single row and move in the editor by midi - play
+- evaluate atom block code or single row and move in the editor, all by midi - play
 - hush - stop

 - Supercollider script contains MIDI code for: hush, mute, solo, editor evaluate and move, these controls refers to the basic Tidal Cycle Patterns: (d1, d2... and so on), and Atom osc control (evaluate, move).
 It also contains the code for a visual clock.